 Then you don’t need to limit your track.
-It will most often play automatic 0dB in total.
+It will most often play automatically 0dB in total.
+It would help if you tried using the Maximus on the master.
+To auto-master you kick to around -6dB:

 Make an envelope for low like this “red envelope.”